Published Mar 23, 2026 3 Min Read

 • Used in electrical, automotive, and aerospace industries

 Transfer moulding combines features of compression and injection moulding.
-The material is preheated in a chamber and then transferred into a mould cavity.
+The material is preheated in a chamber and then transferred into the mould cavity.

 • Suitable for complex shapes and insert moulding

-• Common in encapsulating electronics and producing rubber components
+• Commonly used for encapsulating electronic components and producing rubber parts

 Advantages and disadvantages of using moulding machines